dmester/canvas-renderer/README.md

 ﻿# canvas-renderer
 HTML5 inspired canvas implemented in Node.js for rendering PNG images.
 * Render simple polygons as PNG with no native dependencies like PhantomJS.
-* It does not run in the browser.
+* The library does not run in the browser.
-* It is not an attempt to implement a complete vector graphics rendering library.
-More features probably won't be implemented.
+* This is not an attempt to implement the complete HTML5 CanvasRenderingContext2D interface.
+See the supported methods below.
+* The performance has not been in focus.
+If performance is important in your project, consider using a native backed canvas implementation.

 ## Sample
 Install the canvas-renderer NPM package.